 Please see the program located in the source file QCLSRC in the KeyesMail Program library (usually KMLIB) for additional instructions.
+Function keys

-Roll/Page keys Scrolls through the entries in the KeyesMail Queue.
+Press th is: To do this: Roll/Pag e keys Scrolls through the entries in the KeyesMail Queue.
+F3 Exit the program.
+F5 Refresh or update the entries on the screen.
+F6 Create a new mail message.
+F10 Expands s the data on the screen to show you additional information about each entry.
+F11 Toggles the display to show different fields for each entry.
+F12 Cancels a function returning you to the previous screen.
+F17 Position s you to the top of the list of entries.

-- F3 Exit the program. - F5 Refresh or update the entries on the screen. - F6 Create a new mail message. - F10 Expands the data on the screen to show you additional information about each entry. - F11 Toggles the display to show different fields for each entry. - F12 Cancels a function returning you to the previous screen. - F17 Positions you to the top of the list of entries. - F18 Positions you to the bottom of the list of entries.
+F18 Positions you to the bottom of the list of entries.